 Check out the figures below -- we worked with financial experts to get a handle on the basics.
 Let this be your inspiration to write down some numbers of your own and do a bit of math with your better half.
 Happy baby making!

 Nursing + Formula: $1,000-$2,500

-For the first six months your baby will only drink milk.
+For the first six months, your baby will only drink milk.
 If you are using formula, the typical baby will drink an average of $35 worth of formula a week.
 That adds up to about $1,820 over one year.
-After you introduce food, around the six-month mark, you will need to add an average of $2-$3 per day to that, given that a jar of baby food costs about $.75 -- adding up to an additional $1,092.
+After you introduce food, around the six-month mark, you will need to add an average of $3-$4 per day to that, given that a jar of baby food costs about a dollar -- adding up to an additional $1,095 or more.

 Ways to save: Breastfeed as long as you can.
-The cost of renting a breast pump and breastfeeding for nine months is $319, compared to the $1,000 to $2,500 spent on formula for a whole year.
+Buying an electric breast pump will run you anywhere from $150 to $300, compared to the $1,000 to $2,500 spent on formula for a whole year.
 If breastfeeding isn't an option, buy formula and baby food in bulk.
 Or you can also puree your own baby food once your child moves to solid foods.

 Nursery Setup: $2,000

 There are several must-haves.
 For a crib with a mattress, you’ll spend anywhere between $160 and $750, depending on what style and brand you go with.
 You’ll also need the following:

 Beyond the crib, a changing table will cost somewhere between $70 and $600, then add $40 for a changing pad and cover.
 Buy one that’s convertible to get more bang for your buck.